• Skip to primary navigation

 This apple and cinnamon muffin recipe is really easy to make, but as always we'll walk through it step by step, and don't forget to watch the video.

-In a medium bowl, combine flour, baking powder, cinnamon and sea salt, set aside.
+Bring by combining the flour, baking powder, cinnamon and sea salt in a medium bowl, then set aside.
 I like to do this in the beginning so the dry ingredients are evenly distributed throughout the batter, however you could just add them on top of the wet ingredient so you can only use one bowl.

 two overhead photos showing how to make apple muffins

-In a large bowl, whisk together melted butter, vanilla, applesauce, milk and egg.
+Then, whisk the melted butter, vanilla, applesauce, milk and egg together in a large bowl.

 two overhead photos showing how to make apple cinnamon muffins